chaseruskin/legoHDL/docs/src/glossary.md

 # Glossary

+### Argument
+An _argument_ is a string/value proceding a call to a software program on the command-line that will be passed to that program.

+### Available
+_Available_ refers to a level at which the block is seen in the [catalog](./glossary.md#catalog).
+A block has available status (A) when the block is within a vendor that is linked to the active workspace.
+Blocks cannot be used nor opened from this level.

 ### Backend Tool
 In this context, a _backend_ _tool_ is a software program capable of performing a specific task on HDL source files.
 Some examples are: Quartus, Vivado, and GHDL.